paulio11/P2-Co-op-Your-Pay/README.md

 6. Upon selection, the page will automatically refresh meaning that the website is now deployed.
 7. Scroll back down to the "Pages" section to retrieve the deployed link.

-**Note:** when this website is hosted a different URL - the head link to the stylesheet will need to be manually changed to correctly style the error pages 404.html and 500.html.
+**Note:** when this website is hosted at a different URL - the head link to the stylesheet will need to be manually changed to correctly style the error pages 404.html and 500.html.

 [Back to top 🔺](#)